-5 Places to Find Killer Content for your Social Media Calendar
+5 Places to Find Killer Content Ideas for Social Media

-There will be times that we simply run our of content ideas.
-I can think of days I would scroll through everything I had and nothing felt like it fit.
+We will all come across a time when we run out of content ideas.
+I can think of days I would scroll through everything I had, and nothing felt like it fit.
 Sound at all familiar?
-The creative brain shuts down and you find yourself in a content slump.
-Any of this sound familiar?
-Well .. you are going to love today’s post then — killer content ideas to pack your schedule.
+The creative brain shuts down and finds yourself in a content slump.
+This post will help remedy that slump — killer content ideas to pack your schedule.

-I am going to show you exactly where I curate content from so that you have access to the same faucet that keeps flowing.
+I will show you exactly where I curate content so that you have access to the same faucet that keeps flowing.
 We’ll call it the content faucet and part of my Impact Content Calendar.

-A big time-sucker for network marketers comes from finding relevant, interesting pieces of content to fill up their social media calendar.
+You might agree that a big time-sucker for network marketers comes from finding relevant and interesting pieces of content to fill up their social media calendar.

-Not everything you will find is solid gold, and making your way through the noise to find thought-provoking content is tough.
-Especially, when you are keeping it specific to your audience and ultimately, your niche.
+Not everything is solid gold, and making your way through the noise to find thought-provoking content can be challenging primarily when you ensure that it’s specific to your audience and, ultimately, your niche.

 - ones you are passionate about